AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

       ; ι-mono = Nfₑ }
 ~~~

 This is an interesting exercise in abstraction, but what is the deeper significance?
-STLC can be viewed as a simple intuitionistic propositional logic, with a single atomic propopsition `ι`.
+STLC can be viewed as a simple intuitionistic propositional logic, with a single atomic proposition `ι`.
 What is a right notion of semantics, though?
-We could abstract out the interpetation of base types from the standard model as given in [@Sec:models-intro], and get another notion of models; would not that suffice?
+We could abstract out the interpretation of base types from the standard model as given in [@Sec:models-intro], and get another notion of models; would not that suffice?
 From a logician's point of view, the issue is that it does not give us completeness.
 Semantics in general is necessary because we use logic to talk about concepts about which we have underlying intuition, but we have no *a priori* reason to believe that syntactic constructions talk meaningfully about any intuitive concept.

 Soundness and completeness together express that syntactic and semantic entailment are logically equivalent; the lack of completeness indicates that there is a mismatch, that semantics is larger than necessary.
 In Agda, we define soundness and completeness for Kripke models as follows^[Note that these are wholly different from soundness and completeness as defined for a normalization algorithm in [@Sec:overview].]: